Gametophyte: Heterospory

 In heterosporic plants, there are two distinct kinds of gametophytes.
 Because the two gametophytes differ in form and function, they are termed heteromorphic, from hetero- "different" and morph "form".
 The egg-producing gametophyte is known as a megagametophyte, because it is typically larger, and the sperm producing gametophyte is known as a microgametophyte.
 Species which produce egg and sperm on separate gametophytes plants are termed dioicous, while those that produce both eggs and sperm on the same gametophyte are termed monoicous.

-In heterosporous plants (water ferns, some lycophytes, as well as all gymnosperms and angiosperms), there are two distinct types of sporangia, each of which produces a single kind of spore that germinates to produce a single kind of gametophyte.
-However, not all heteromorphic gametophytes come from heterosporous plants.
-That is, some plants have distinct egg-producing and sperm-producing gametophytes, but these gametophytes develop from the same kind of spore inside the same sporangium; Sphaerocarpos is an example of such a plant.
+In heterosporous plants (including water ferns, some lycophytes, as well as all gymnosperms and angiosperms), there are two distinct types of sporangia: microsporangia and megasporangia.
+These produce microspores and megaspores, respectively, each of which develops into a different type of gametophyte (male and female).
+However, heteromorphic (sexually distinct) gametophytes are not restricted to heterosporous plants.
+In some homosporous plants, a single type of spore can give rise to gametophytes that develop as male or female, although this differentiation is often influenced by environmental or physiological factors rather than being predetermined by spore type.

 In seed plants, the microgametophyte is called pollen.
 Seed plant microgametophytes consists of several (typically two to five) cells when the pollen grains exit the sporangium.
 The megagametophyte develops within the megaspore of extant seedless vascular plants and within the megasporangium in a cone or flower in seed plants.
 In seed plants, the microgametophyte (pollen) travels to the vicinity of the egg cell (carried by a physical or animal vector) and produces two sperm by mitosis.

 In gymnosperms, the megagametophyte consists of several thousand cells and produces one to several archegonia, each with a single egg cell.
 The gametophyte becomes a food storage tissue in the seed.

 In angiosperms, the megagametophyte is reduced to only a few cells, and is sometimes called the embryo sac.
 A typical embryo sac contains seven cells and eight nuclei, one of which is the egg cell.
 Two nuclei fuse with a sperm nucleus to form the primary endospermic nucleus which develops to form triploid endosperm, which becomes the food storage tissue in the seed.